 The bombing of the home of Copper State University's Chief Financial Officer leaves four people dead.
-Scottsdale Police Detective Manuel Acosta leads an investigation that uncovers an elaborate kickback scheme involving a shady consulting company, corrupt university administrators, and a crooked Fresno cop you'll love to hate.
+Scottsdale Police Detective Manuel Acosta leads an investigation that uncovers an elaborate kickback scheme involving a dishonest consulting company, a pack of corrupt university administrators, and a rogue Fresno cop you'll love to hate.

 Suspenseful plot with intriguing characters.
 The reader won’t know their destiny until the final page. —Roger T. Ames, author; translator, Sun-Tzu, The Art of Warfare.

 The investigation of a bomb plot uncovers financial corruption at a state university, a prominent woman’s checkered past, and a pedophile ex-cop.
 Taking Names is a page-turner you won't want to put down. —Ron Wick, author, Santiago Mystery Series.

 Fast-paced and riveting—and Cosgrove is a prophet.
 Academia beware!
 The current trend toward outsourcing college services makes this story very timely indeed. —Dennis Rennicke, Budget Development Officer, Central Arizona College.